by Tim Bachmann published on last updated on

 Editor and Terminal

-- I use the new Windows Terminal as my main terminal.
+- I use the Windows Terminal as my main terminal.
 I like it because it lets me easily switch between WSL2 and Powershell or CMD, it supports custom font, and it just looks really nice.

 - Obsidian.md is the first note taking tool I actually use on a regular basis.
 I really enjoy the flexibility of it, especially regarding the quickly growing plugin ecosystem.
 A few of my favourite plugins are in no particular order: